wttocs/BE-NC-News/README.md

 Change the current working directory to the location where you want the cloned directory

-Type git clone, and then paste the URL you copied earlier.
+Type git clone, and then paste the URL you copied earlier

 ```
 cd <my folder>